-Effective 26 February 2004, for the purposes of income taxation, Council of Grain Grower Organisations Limited and its 100% owned subsidiaries formed a tax consolidated group.
+Effective 26 February 2004, for the purposes of income taxation, The Council of Grain Grower Organisations Limited and its 100% owned subsidiaries formed a tax consolidated group.
 The head entity of the tax consolidated group is Council of Grain Grower Organisations Limited.
+However during the financial year two subsidiaries have been struck off and a third was merged and then struck off and so only the parent company of the group remains.

-The Council of Grain Grower Organisations Limited formally notified the Australian Taxation Office of its adoption of the tax consolidation regime when it lodged its 30 June 2004 consolidated tax return.
+The Council of Grain Grower Organisations Limited formally notified the Australian Taxation Office of its adoption of the tax consolidation regime when it lodged its 30 June 2004 consolidated tax return and will notify the tax office of its current circumstances when it lodges its next tax return.